Sara-elganzory/COVID_Neuro_Project/README.md

 Unlike traditional analyses using web tools (e.g., GEO2R), this project utilizes a **custom Python bioinformatics pipeline** to process raw RNA-Seq data from the Gene Expression Omnibus (GEO).
 The goal was to identify shared inflammatory and neurodegenerative pathways and to test the "Prion Hypothesis" of SARS-CoV-2.

+## 🧪 Objective

+To investigate the molecular mechanisms linking COVID-19 to the acceleration of Alzheimer’s (AD) and Parkinson’s (PD), and to specifically test the "Prion Hypothesis" (whether SARS-CoV-2 induces prion-like misfolding) using transcriptomic data.

+## 🔬 Methods

+- **Data:** High-throughput RNA-Seq data from GEO (COVID-19, AD, and PD datasets).

+- **Pipeline:** Developed a custom Python pipeline (Pandas, SciPy, Scikit-Learn) instead of using standard web tools (GEO2R).

+- **Analysis:** Performed Differential Expression Analysis (Welch’s t-test), Principal Component Analysis (PCA), and Pairwise Intersection Analysis to find shared disease signatures.

 ## 🧬 Key Findings

 ### 1. COVID-19 & Parkinson's Disease (Oxidative Stress Link)
 * **Shared Genes:** Identified **272** genes differentially expressed in both conditions.
 * **Key Discovery:** The presence of **MPO (Myeloperoxidase)** and **LPO** in the overlap suggests that COVID-19 may accelerate Parkinsonian pathology through **oxidative stress** and dopaminergic neuron damage.

 ### 2. COVID-19 & Alzheimer's Disease (Synaptic Link)
 * **Shared Genes:** Identified **320** genes differentially expressed in both conditions.